schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Hegemony

-A insurance claims clerk plans a advertising at a trail.
+A insurance claims clerk plans an advertising at a trail.

 ## Opt-in Colors